-The successor of Eugenius IV, Nicholas V (1447-55) was the first to develop a plan for modernizing S. Pietro Vecchio by enlarging its apse with the objective of making more evocative the ceremonies of the Holy Year 1450.
-Pilgrims were one of the main resources of Rome and the Church; they came moved by religious fervour, but also attracted by the large basilicas (and by other worldly pleasures).
+The successor of Eugenius IV, Pope Nicholas V (1447-1455) was the first to develop a plan for modernizing S. Pietro Vecchio by enlarging its apse with the objective of making more evocative the ceremonies of the Holy Year 1450.
+Pilgrims were one of the main resources of Rome and the Church; they came moved by religious fervour, but they were also attracted by its large basilicas (and by other worldly pleasures).

 The majority of them came to Rome through Florence and so they were in a position to compare the old and falling apart S. Pietro Vecchio with the new Cathedral of Florence.

-Julius II (1503-13) took the decision to replace S. Pietro Vecchio with a totally new basilica and he appointed a body (the still existing Fabbrica di S. Pietro) in charge of the task.
+Pope Julius II (1503-1513) took the decision to replace S. Pietro Vecchio with a totally new basilica and he appointed a body (the still existing Fabbrica di S. Pietro) in charge of the task.
 On April 18, 1506 the first stone of the new basilica was laid down.

-The map here below shows under which pope the various parts of St Peter's were completed and the whole page shows how the popes marked with their coats of arms or their heraldic symbols the parts which they had completed.
+The map here below shows under which pope the various parts of S. Pietro were completed and the whole page shows how the popes marked with their coats of arms or their heraldic symbols the parts which they had completed.

-Gregory XIII was the first pope who saw the completion of a part of St Peter's.
+Gregory XIII was the first pope who saw the completion of a part of S. Pietro.
 Cappella Gregoriana and the adjoining part of the right aisle are decorated with his formal coats of arms (in the pavement, walls, vault and in the balustrades of the altars).
-In addition the corridor leading to the right aisle hosts the monument to him by C. Rusconi.
-The decoration of the vault has a little surprise: at first sight it is decorated with golden cornucopias (horns of plenty) a traditional decorative theme; a closer look however shows that the end of the cornucopia is actually made of a dragon, the heraldic symbol of the pope.
-More information about Cappella Gregoriana and Gregory XIII is available at The Dragon and the Calendar.
+In addition the corridor leading to the right aisle houses the monument to him by Camillo Rusconi.

 Dragon of Gregory XIII in the vault of the arch leading to Cappella Gregoriana